Untitled

 Hand tools only can be used initially.
 Grinder use will be available later and TBA.

-Soldering irons cannot be used without faculty permission and only for final project.
+Soldering irons cannot be used without faculty present.

 Students are not allowed in the supply closet.